neuro-inc/mlops-demo-oss-dogs/README.md

 ## Quick Start

-Sign up at [neu.ro](https://neu.ro) and setup your local machine according to [instructions](https://docs.neu.ro/).
+Sign up at [neu.ro](https://app.neu.ro) and setup your local machine according to [instructions](https://docs.neu.ro/).

-Assumption: Pachyderm cluster is ready and contains a `dogs-demo` repository.
+Assumption: Pachyderm cluster is deployed and ready to create and run the pipelines.
+It also contains a `dogs-demo` repository.

 ## Preparation